This article should answer:

 Spot missing elements

-Highlight clauses that require attention
+Highlight clauses that need attention